Early Years

 In Fall 2014 the University enrolled 16,774 students in 115 bachelor’s, 104 master’s, and 63 doctoral programs.
 Student selectivity for incoming freshmen continues to be highly competitive, with a mean SAT score of 1320; about half graduated in the top 5 percent of their high school class and 66 percent graduated in the top 10 percent.
 Enrolled students represent all 50 states and 121 other countries.
 UM alumni live in all 50 states and 154 countries; more than 49,000 in Miami-Dade County.

 In April 2015 Dr. Julio Frenk, dean at the Harvard T.H.
 Chan School of Public Health and Mexico’s former minister of health, was named the University’s sixth president.
-A noted leader in global public health and a renowned scholar and academic, President Frenk assumed the presidency on August 16.
-The University's first Hispanic president, Frenk views Miami as uniquely positioned as a gateway to Latin America and the Caribbean, and the University to be a leader in discourse throughout the hemisphere and beyond.
+A noted leader in global public health and a renowned scholar and academic, President Frenk's presidency continued until June 2024 when Joseph James Echevarria was appointed Acting President by the Board of Trustees.